A decentralized proximal-gradient method with network independent step-sizes and separated convergence rates: Introduction

 \subsection{Literature Review}

-The study on distributed algorithms dates back to early 1980s~\cite{Bertsekas1983,Tsitsiklis1986}.
-Since then, due to the emergence of large-scale networks, decentralized (optimization) algorithms, as a special type of distributed algorithms for solving problem~\eqref{eq:F}, have received significant attentions.
+The study on distributed algorithms dates back to the early 1980s~\cite{Bertsekas1983,Tsitsiklis1986}.
+Since then, due to the emergence of large-scale networks, decentralized (optimization) algorithms, as a special type of distributed algorithms for solving problem~\eqref{eq:F}, have received attention.
 Many efforts have been made on star networks with one master agent and multiple slave agents~\cite{Boyd2011,Cevher2014}.
-This scheme is ``centralized'' due to the use of a ``master'' agent and may suffer a single point of failure and violate the privacy requirement in certain applications.
-In this paper, we focus on solving~\eqref{eq:F} in a decentralized fashion, where there is no ``master'' agent that is connected to all other agents.
+This scheme is ``centralized'' due to the use of a ``master'' agent.
+It may suffer a single point of failure and may violate the privacy requirement in certain applications.
+In this paper, we focus on solving~\eqref{eq:F} in a decentralized fashion, where no ``master'' agent is used.

-The incremental algorithms \cite{Nedic2000,Nedic2001a,Nedic2001b,Ram2009_2,Bertsekas2011,WangB2013} can solve \eqref{eq:F} without the need of a ``master'' agent but requires that the network contains a ring structure.
+Incremental algorithms~\cite{Nedic2000,Nedic2001a,Nedic2001b,Ram2009_2,Bertsekas2011,WangB2013} can solve~\eqref{eq:F} without the need of a ``master'' agent and it is based on a directed ring network.
 To handle general (possibly time-varying) networks, the distributed sub-gradient algorithm was proposed in~\cite{Nedic2009}.
-It and its variants~\cite{Ram2010,Nedic2011} are intuitive and simple but usually slow due to the diminishing step-size that is needed to obtain a consensual and optimal solution, even if the objective functions are differentiable and strongly convex.
-With a fixed step-size, these distributed methods can be fast, but they only converge to a neighborhood of the solution set.
-This phenomenon creates an exactness-speed dilemma.
+This algorithm and its variants~\cite{Ram2010,Nedic2011} are intuitive and simple but usually slow due to the diminishing step-size that is needed to obtain a consensual and optimal solution, even if the objective functions are differentiable and strongly convex.
+With a fixed step-size, these distributed methods can be fast, but they only converge to a neighborhood of the solution set which depends on the step-size.
+This phenomenon creates an exactness-speed dilemma~\cite{Kun2014}.